HEART – Helping you live independently at home

-- access the home and move freely around it, to be able to access and use facilities such as the living room, bedroom, bathroom or shower room
+- access the home and move freely around it, to be able to use facilities such as the living room, bedroom, bathroom or toilet

-- make a home safe for the disabled person
+- make a home safe for the resident

 - provide suitable toilet and washing, bathing or showering facilities